dieghernan/dieghernan.github.io/collections/_posts/2026-02-12-geobounds.md

 ### rnaturalearth

-A very popular package to access Natural Earth datasets directly from R. It's lightweight and great for quick global maps, especially at small scales.
+A very popular package to access Natural Earth datasets directly from **R**.
+It's lightweight and great for quick global maps, especially at small scales.

 If you need physical layers (rivers, coastlines, elevation) alongside political